Want to own a baggage carousel? Now you can

 (CNN) — Want to own your own passport control desk?
 How about a baggage carousel for your home?

-Now flight fans can own a slice of travel history as the contents of a disused London airport terminal are being sold off.
+Now flight fans can grab a slice of travel history as the contents of a disused London airport terminal are being sold off.

 Heathrow's Terminal 1 was a major transport hub during the advent of the Jet Age, but this icon of global travel has been disused since 2015.